Middleport Pottery: The Prince’s Regeneration Trust / Re-Form Heritage involvement

 By 2010 Middleport Pottery was at serious risk of permanent closure because of the very poor state of repair of the buildings and an inefficient layout of manufacturing.
 This would have seen the loss of jobs and substantial buildings of historic significance would have been left to further degenerate.
-In the same year The Prince's Regeneration Trust stepped in to buy and save the buildings with a back-to-back deal with Denby Holdings Ltd. and began a £9 million project to restore the structures, partly funded by the National Lottery Heritage Fund and Historic England.
-When the work of The Prince's Regeneration Trust was divested to several other non-profits its interest in Middleport Pottery was transferred to Re-Form Heritage.
+In the same year The Prince's Regeneration Trust, a charity founded by Charles III, stepped in to buy and save the buildings with a back-to-back deal with Denby Holdings Ltd., the owner of Denby Pottery.
+It began a £9 million project to restore the structures, partly funded by the National Lottery Heritage Fund and Historic England.
+When the work of The Prince's Regeneration Trust was divested to several other non-profits its interest in Middleport Pottery was transferred to Re-Form Heritage, an independent charity that had previously been the property-owning wing of the Trust, and which is now the heritage development trust for Stoke-on-Trent.

 The restoration work was led by Feilden Clegg Bradley Studios and included a varied and extensive programme of training and educational activities to support the local community in skills provision with an emphasis on traditional British craftsmanship.
 The pottery opened to the public as a visitor destination in July 2014 following the three-year regeneration.

-In 2010 the pottery manufacturing areas were rationalised and acquired by Denby Holdings Limited, the parent company of the well-known UK ceramics and consumer goods manufacturer Denby Pottery.
-Denby Pottery continues to operate in the factory as a tenant, and as a result the production of Burleigh Pottery has continued uninterrupted at this site since it opened in 1889.

 The restoration enabled Burleigh Pottery to remain on-site, saving local jobs and craftsmanship.
 In total the restoration has saved 50 local jobs and created 70 more.
 The unused buildings have been developed to provide accommodation for workshops, enterprise space, craft and community areas, a café, a gallery and a heritage visitor centre.
 Areas of the site no longer in use for pottery manufacture provide visitor facilities and workspaces for rent.

+Closure of Denby

+Sixteen years after acquiring Burleigh, Denby Pottery filed for administration in 2026.
+Although Burleigh entered administration alongside Denby, it was rescued separately.
+Burleigh was acquired by the fashion designer Christopher Bailey.
+Burleigh continues to operate in the factory as a tenant of Re-Form Heritage, and as a result the production of Burleigh Pottery has continued uninterrupted at this site since it opened in 1889.